jekasores/nanodegree_ds_udacity/exercises/exercise3_software_test/readme.md

 ```
 pytest
 ```
-Right now, not all of the tests should pass.
+**Exercise instructions:** Right now, not all of the tests should pass.
 Fix the function to pass all its tests!
 Once all your tests pass, try writing some additional unit tests of your own!

 ## 2) Project Motivation <a class="anchor" id="motivation"></a>